-Humans use head nods and head shakes in their face to face conversations to express their agreement or disagreement [135].
-Head movement has also been used for interaction with computers as the only input modality (e.g. [123, 134]) or in combination with other modalities such as gaze [216, 189, 79] or hand gestures [9].
-It is proven that using head movements for interaction is easy to learn [21] and accurate [80] way for interacting with computers.
-However, the mass of the head can reduce the speed of interaction, and it can be tiring for the neck muscles [55].
+Humans use head nods and head shakes in their face to face conversations to express their agreement or disagreement [134].
+Head movement has also been used for interaction with computers as the only input modality (e.g. [122, 133]) or in combination with other modalities such as gaze [216, 188, 78] or hand gestures [7].
+It is proven that using head movements for interaction is easy to learn [19] and accurate [79] way for interacting with computers.
+However, the mass of the head can reduce the speed of interaction, and it can be tiring for the neck muscles [53].
 The head-based interaction can broadly be categorized into into discrete and continuous.
-One example for continuous use of head movements in interaction is head pointing where the horizontal and vertical head movements are translated to the horizontal and vertical head movements are translated to the horizontal and vertical movements of the cursor in a graphical user interface [216, 189, 79].
-While head nods and shakes can be interpreted as discrete commands to the system for dialog boxes and document browsing in Windows [134], controlling a wheelchair [64], interaction with smart home [123], or interaction with automotive information systems [9].
+One example for continuous use of head movements in interaction is head pointing where the horizontal and vertical head movements are translated to the horizontal and vertical movements of the cursor in a graphical user interface [216, 188, 78].
+While head nods and shakes can be interpreted as discrete commands to the system for dialog boxes and document browsing in Windows [133], controlling a wheelchair [62], interaction with smart home [122], or interaction with automotive information systems [7].

-Head movements can be detected by a camera [134, 123, 97] or other wearable inertial sensors [54, 38].
+Head movements can be detected by a camera [133, 122, 96] or other wearable inertial sensors [52, 36].
 Most of the camera-based approaches track eye position for head gesture recognition.
-Different classifiers have been used for head gesture recognition such as Hidden Markov Model [90] and SVM [134].
-Mardanbegi et al. [123] used an eye-tracker to detect head gestures by tracking pupil rotation that happens during head movements.
+Different classifiers have been used for head gesture recognition such as Hidden Markov Model [89] and SVM [133].
+Mardanbegi et al. [122] used an eye-tracker to detect head gestures by tracking pupil rotation that happens during head movements.
 Most of the modern eyewear computers such as Google Glass and Vuzix Smart Glass are equipped with 9 degree of freedom inertial sensors that enables them to detect head movements accurately.

-§ 5.2 Challenges of gesture-based interaction
+§ 5.2 Challenges of Gesture-Based Interaction

 While using body-gestures can be an interesting touch-less modality for interaction with computers on the move or in parallel with real-world tasks, there are some well-known usability challenges associated with gesture-based interaction.
-First of all in gesture-based interaction similar to all in-air interaction techniques there is no haptic feedback which has a negative effect on user performance and usability of the system [5].
+First of all in gesture-based interaction similar to all in-air interaction techniques there is no haptic feedback which has a negative effect on user performance and usability of the system [73].
 The second problem is the need for a clutch mechanism to differentiate the user's actions that are intended to be a command to the system from those that are not.
 Another challenge is related to the social aspects of the interaction where a user needs to use the system in presence of other people (e.g. in collaborative scenarios).
-Since body gestures are used in human to human interaction, performing gestures for interaction with computers might be confused by other people or might seem awkward and reduce the acceptability of the system [4].
+Since body gestures are used in human to human interaction, performing gestures for interaction with computers might be confused by other people or might seem awkward and reduce the acceptability of the system [3].

-Figure 5.3: A participant interacting with medical images [85].
+Figure 5.3: A participant interacting with medical images [84].

-5.3 Hand & foot gestures for touch-less interaction in hospitals
+§ 5.3 Hand & foot gestures for touch-less interaction in hospitals